 2) Get your swag on

-Nothing says welcome like customised gifts — so you’re gonna need to make it rain.
-Welcome your employee like the VIP they are with company T-shirts, letterheads, stickers, mugs, business cards — whatever shows them what your brand’s all about.
+Nothing says welcome like customised gifts — so make it rain.
+Welcome your employees like the VIP they are with company Water Bottles, Planners, Stickers and Business Cards –whatever shows them what your brand’s all about.

-As well as being generous and giving your new hires a cast-iron excuse to brag to their friends, adding merch to your onboarding mix is a smart way to get your new hires familiar with the company culture.
+As well as being generous (and giving your new hires a cast-iron excuse to brag to their friends) merch is a smart way to get your new hires familiar with the company culture.
 They’ll be more in tune with your brand and values, feeling like they’re a part of the company from day one.

 Design-focused brand?
-Throw in some items that show new employees that your company takes great design seriously.
+Throw in some items that show new employees that your company takes great design seriously (like cool Notecards).

 3) Help them capture new knowledge

-A neat way to do this is with a custom hardcover notebook.
-Not only is a branded notebook a pretty sweet addition to the swag, it’s also the perfect place for your new employee to write down what they’re learning – think of it as a place exclusively for onboarding knowledge.
+A neat way to do this is with a custom Hardcover Notebook.
+Not only is a branded Notebook a pretty sweet addition to your branded swag, it’s also the perfect place for your new employee to write down what they’re learning – think of it as a place exclusively for onboarding knowledge.